• Skip to primary navigation

 Never satisfied with just one topping, we took these burgers to the next level by making some tomato chilli jam to spread of the buns.
 It really amps up the flavour of these burgers without being overly spicy as the tzatziki cools it down.

-Cooking methods
+Cooking Methods

 When we photographed these it wasn't exactly BBQ whether, so we fried them until they were crispy on the outside and cooked but still moist on the inside.
-You could make these healthier by putting them until the grill for 5 minutes each side.
+You could make these healthier by putting them under the grill for 5 minutes each side.

 But, in the summer time what we love to do is cook these on the BBQ.
 Because of the fat content of the lamb, these cook really well on a BBQ grill and they are always the first to be eaten out of the burgers we serve up.
-You would cook them for about 5 minutes each side.
-It's always best to have a meat thermometer to make sure everything is fully cooked.

 A ciabatta bun with a burger, tzatziki and chilli jam in it.

-Can they be made in advance?
+Can They be Made in Advance?

-You can form these burgers in to patties and then put them in the fridge for a couple of hours until you are ready to cook them.
+You can form these burgers into patties and then put them in the fridge for a couple of hours until you are ready to cook them.

 I mean, these burgers are pretty epic and not exactly low in calories.
 But, if you were wanting a blow out burger meal (that is still probably healthier and lower in calories than ordering takeaway), then we served them with our Garlic Baked Polenta Fries.
-You could also serve them with Baked Sweet Potato Fries or even our Broccoli Slaw for a veggie boost.

-Extra tips
+Extra Tips

 • You can either fry these burgers, cook them under the grill or cook them on the BBQ.